The nethserver-directory implements user authentication and authorization. All accounts are saved inside OpenLDAP.

 User account states¶

-Account management is done via libuser which exports some tools (luseradd, luserdel, etc) to create/modify/delete users, groups and set passwords.
+Account management is done via libuser which exports some tools (luseradd, luserdel, etc) to create/modify/delete users and groups.

 The process of user/group creations is: